 Immunizations services for children and adults are available at each health department.
 We offer immunizations that are required for entry into school, which includes Tdap boosters for entry to the 6th grade.
 Clinics for influenza immunizations are provided during autumn months and adult immunizations for tetanus, Hepatitis B, and other routine immunizations are provided throughout the year.
 Services are provided at all health department locations.

 Crater offers full service maternity care clinics with a nurse practitioner to qualifying mothers.
 Services are provided at all health department locations.

 Men’s Sexual Health

 The Men’s Sexual Health Clinic is a collaboration between the Virginia Department of Health and the Minority Health Consortium.
 The clinic offers a convenient and confidential place where men can be tested for sexually transmitted infections and HIV after normal business hours.
 The clinic operates the 2nd and 4th Mondays of each month from 5 p.m. to 8 p.m. at the Petersburg Health Department.
 Services are available to males ages 18 and up by appointment or walk-in (based on availability).
 It will provide sexually transmitted infection testing and treatment, HIV testing, & immunizations.
 Education and counseling on HIV and sexually transmitted infections will also be provided.
-All testing and treatment provided is at no cost and confidential.
+All testing and treatment provided is confidential.